awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

                ...
    ```

 1. To create a gateway endpoint \(for example, to Amazon S3\), use the [create\-vpc\-endpoint](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc-endpoint.html) command and specify the VPC ID, service name, and route tables that will use the endpoint\.
 You can optionally use the `--policy-document` parameter to specify a custom policy to control access to the service\.
 If the parameter is not used, we attach a default policy that allows full access to the service\.

+   For Amazon S3, you must set the `--vpc-endpoint-type` parameter to `Gateway`\.

    ```
-   aws ec2 create-vpc-endpoint --vpc-id vpc-1a2b3c4d --service-name com.amazonaws.us-east-1.s3 --route-table-ids rtb-11aa22bb
+   aws ec2 create-vpc-endpoint --vpc-id vpc-1a2b3c4d --service-name com.amazonaws.us-east-1.s3 --route-table-ids rtb-11aa22bb --vpc-endpoint-type Gateway
    ```

 1. Describe your endpoint using the [describe\-vpc\-endpoints](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoints.html) command\.